gelisam/hawk/doc/README.md

 3.0 4.0
 ```

-In the examples above we used list as type for the list of words and for the
+In the examples above we used list as type for the list of fields and for the
 list of lines but what happens when we use other types?
 Each type has its own
 representation but usually if the type is a container then it is represented
-like a list (of words or lines) else it is represented as itself.
+like a list (of fields or lines) else it is represented as itself.

 ```bash
 > hawk '1 :: Double'